ben-sanati/3d-localisation-and-mapping/README.md

     - [License](#license)
     - [References](#references)

-This was an Innovate UK AKT project that was a collaboration between the University of Southampton and an industry client.
+This was a £25,000 Innovate UK–funded project, delivered in collaboration between the University of Southampton and an industry client.
 Due to the sensitive nature of the use case, this repository contains a streamlined version focused exclusively on the technical achievements of the project.
 The primary goals of the project were:

 - **Curating a Bespoke Dataset**
   - Acquired on-site with real-world data, which formed the basis for testing and validating the solution.
-- **Self-Localization, Detection, and Mapping on Mobile Devices**
+- **Self-Localisation, Detection, and Mapping on Mobile Devices**
   - Implemented using open-source software integrated into the backend processing pipeline.
 - **Detection and Labelling in 3D Point Clouds**
   - Finetuned pretrained computer vision models and developed machine learning techniques to accurately map items within point clouds.
-- **Prototyping the Clients Product**
+- **Prototyping the Client's Product**
-  - Developed a system to detect missing and damaged objects-of-interest, essential for the client’s business processes.
+  - Developed a system to detect missing and damaged objects of interest, essential for the client’s business processes.

 <p align="center">
   <img src="readme_img/LiDARMap.gif" alt="Demo Video"/>